HallvardMM/AutoTrust/README.md

 The application looks for GITHUB_API_TOKEN in the process, user and machine environment variables.
 It can be added to either.
-Example on how to add:
+Example on how to add (Insert your token instead of "github_pat_tokenString"):

 ```PowerShell
 setx GITHUB_API_TOKEN github_pat_tokenString